DUNE-DAQ/daphne-os/README.md

 ## What are we missing?

-The design was pretty much written for a Windows version, so we still need to add lines of code that allow for a full automatic generation of device tree overlay in Linux.
+The design was pretty much written for a Windows version, but fully automatic generation of device tree overlay on Linux is available too.
 Windows does not allow the process to run fully automatic, as the `vivado_batch.tcl` script generates up to the `pl.dts - pl.dtsi` files, the user must run the `dtc` command by either using a Windows Subsystem for Linux installation (safer way), or a Machine that runs Linux as its OS, in order to generate both `pl.dtbo` and `shell.json` files.

 - [x] Create Bitstream and Platform Files (`.bit .bin .xsa .dts .dtsi`).
 - [x] Manually generate Device Tree Overlay Files (`.dtbo`) using WSL.
-- [ ] Automatically generate Device Tree Overlay Files (`.dtbo`) using Linux.
+- [x] Automatically generate Device Tree Overlay Files (`.dtbo`) using Linux.
-- [ ] Automatically wrap everything up in a single folder so that DAPHNE's Petalinux xmultapp can load it.
+- [x] Automatically wrap everything up in a single folder so that DAPHNE's Petalinux `xmultapp` can load it.
 - [ ] Automatically detect and add new sub IP cores (Current strategy is to reverse engineer `.xci` files).

 <daniel.avila@eia.edu.co - daniel.avila.gomez@cern.ch>